Asynchronous programming

 }

-In our service lookup code, we have:
+In our service lookup code, which returns an array, we have:

 getGenres(): Observable<Genre[]>